disconnectedprophet/lakehouse-conflict-detection/README.md

     multillm_comparison.json       Haiku / Sonnet / Opus side by side, all 15 combinations
 ```

 Each `summary_*.json` reports accuracy and macro-averaged precision/recall/F1, plus per-class precision/recall/F1, for every one of the 15 evidence-source combinations.
-The `summary_dev.json` / `summary_test.json` files are retroactive views of the same single-pass predictions, kept for completeness; the paper reports the full-benchmark (`summary_full.json`) numbers.
+The `summary_dev.json` / `summary_test.json` files are retroactive views of the same single-pass predictions, kept for completeness.
+The paper reports the full-benchmark (`summary_full.json`) numbers.

 ### What's committed

 This repository keeps only **aggregated metrics** — the `summary_*.json` files above.
-It does not commit the raw per-pair predictions (`run_{combo}.json`, or the individual `run{k}.json` files inside `multirun/`) that those aggregates are computed from; `experiments.py` still writes them locally when run, they're just not part of the repo.
+It does not commit the raw per-pair predictions (`run_{combo}.json`, or the individual `run{k}.json` files inside `multirun/`) that those aggregates are computed from.
+However, `experiments.py` still writes them locally when run, they're just not part of the repository.
 This keeps the repository to the citable numbers rather than working files.

 If you need the underlying per-pair predictions — e.g. to audit which specific pairs a model got wrong — regenerate them with `python experiments.py --model <haiku|sonnet|opus>`.
 This reproduces the same frozen prompt and protocol, so results land very close to what's published here (the reproducibility check above estimates run-to-run standard deviations of up to 0.0075 macro-F1), but not bit-for-bit identical, since the API samples at a non-zero default temperature.